sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 other.

-On our `west` host, which will be our `left` host for the IPSec config retrieve the public key with the following two commands:
+On our `west` host, which will be our `left` host for the IPSec config retrieve the public key with the following two commands.
+The output will be one very long line that begins with `leftrsasigkey=` record this entire output.

 ```
 CKAID="$(sudo ipsec showhostkey --list | head -n 1 | awk '{ print $NF }')"
 sudo ipsec showhostkey --left --ckaid ${CKAID} | tail -n 1
 ```

-The output will be one very long line that begins with `leftrsasigkey=` record this entire output.
 A bit of an explanation of those two commands.
-The first one extracts the unique key identifier for the first ipsec key present, while the second gets the actual public key for that identifier.
-We'll need to repeat the process on our `east` host slightly modified which will be our `right`
+The first one extracts the unique key identifier for the first key present (there shouldn't be any others), while the second gets the actual public key for that identifier.
+We'll need to repeat the process on our `east` host slightly modified which will be our `right` host:
-host:

 ```
 CKAID="$(sudo ipsec showhostkey --list | head -n 1 | awk '{ print $NF }')"